Rotator Cuff Tear

 The rotator cuff is a group of muscles closely wrapped around the shoulder.
 They work to keep the ball centred in the socket when we move our shoulder.
 The muscles can be torn through general wear and tear or after an accident/ fall.
 If one or more muscles are torn, the movement of the shoulder is no longer smoothly controlled.
 As a result the shoulder may become weak and painful.

 Being a tendon, the rotator cuff cannot be seen on standard X rays which is normal most of the times.
-The tear can be diagnosed on clinical examination and confirmed by MRI scan or Ultrasound scan.
+MRI scan or Ultrasound scan are needed to diagnose the tear suspected on clinical examination.

 The operation is usually done by keyhole surgery (Arthroscopy).

-Most people are given a General Anaesthetic (you will be asleep).
-Some people will also have an Interscalene nerve block which will numb the arm and may last for 12-24 hours.
-This is to help with pain relief following your surgery.
+I prefer a General Anaesthetic (you will be asleep) for most patients along with an Interscalene nerve block.
+This numbs the arm for 12-24 hours and helps with pain relief following your surgery.

 - To improve your pain.